rapidafi/eduscope-backend/README.md

-# Eduscope Backend
+### Eduscope Backend

-## Version change
+#### Version change

-* Create a new directory with version number as a name under db directory and copy previous version files as base.
+* Create a new directory with version number as a name under db directory and copy previous version files as base and modify schema name in file `call.sql`.
 Or if bigger changes are planned, don't copy :)
-* Copy previous PHP-API file as new `eduscope_[VERSION].php` under api directory
+* Modify `eduscope.php` under api directory and change schema name in variable `$dbschema`.